HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 - Calling an unregistered tool returns a "Tool not found" error.
 - Calling an unrecognized method returns a "Method not found" error.

-## Known limitations

-- `search_jobs` only requests a single page of results (`num_pages: 1`), so results are capped by whatever JSearch returns on the first page, and results shown are truncated to the first 10.
-- `get_salary_estimate` and `get_company_salary` results are truncated to the first 5 entries.
-- `get_job_details` truncates the job description to 2000 characters.
-- There is no retry or rate-limit handling for RapidAPI requests.
-- The JSearch endpoint paths and parameter names used here (`/job-details`, `/estimated-salary`, `/company-job-salary`) match the current public JSearch documentation as of this writing — worth double-checking against the live API docs on RapidAPI if you hit unexpected errors, since third-party APIs do change their contracts over time.

-## License

-Add your preferred license here.